 From our original ten families, to a membership of ninety families in 1950, Temple membership has grown to include more than six hundred and fifty families today.

 A congregation that started with just enough members for a minyan now holds a primary High Holiday service with more than sixteen hundred congregants worshiping, and a special family service with more than six hundred in attendance.

 The welfare of the wider greater Greenwich community, including Port Chester, Rye Brook, Armonk and Stamford, has always been of primary importance to our congregation.

-For many years the Temple has provided facilities for the Red Cross Blood Bank, pre-school vision screening and other groups.
+For many years the Temple has provided facilities for the American Red Cross, pre-school vision screenings and other groups.

-Many ecumenical programs, such as the community Thanksgiving Service and a Martin Luther King memorial service, are held at the Temple.
+Many ecumenical programs, such as the community Thanksgiving Service are also held at the Temple.

-As the new members with their ideas were welcomed by “the natives” in the 1950’s so we continue to welcome new and younger members today, ensuring that Temple Sholom remains a vibrant, energetic and committed congregation.
+As the new members with their ideas were welcomed by “the natives” in the 1950’s, today we continue to welcome new members today, ensuring that Temple Sholom remains a vibrant, energetic and committed congregation.